ghost-goblin/javascriptFundamentals/es6modules.md

 The **output** property tells webpack where to emit the bundles it creates and how to name these files.
 It defaults to `./dist/main.js` for the main output file and to the `./dist` folder for any other generated file.
 You can configure this part of the process by specifying an output field in `webpack.config.js`.

 ## Briefly explain what a development dependency is
+When you install an npm package using `npm install <package-name>`, you are installing it as a dependency and the package is automatically listed in the `package.json` file, under the `dependencies` list.
+When you add the `--save-dev`, you are installing it as a development dependency, which adds it to the `devDependencies` list.
+Development dependencies are intended as development-only packages, that are unneeded in production.
+For example testing packages, webpack or Babel.

 ## Explain what “transpiling code” means and how it relates to frontend development
 ## Briefly describe what a task runner is and how it’s used in frontend development
 ## Describe how to write an npm automation script